pdfernhout/Pointrel20140331/README.md

 http://htmlpreview.github.io/?https://github.com/pdfernhout/Pointrel20140331/blob/master/source/PointrelBootstrapLoader.html

 "Browse" in viewOnly mode does not currently work correctly on this second site.
-Also, "Browse" does not seem to work as expected with FireFox 28, because FireFox seems to treat the query string to a file as part of the security domain -- so it creates a new IndexedDB which does not have the data.
+Also, "Browse" does not seem to work as expected with Firefox 28, because Firefox seems to treat the query string to a file as part of the security domain -- so it creates a new IndexedDB which does not have the data.

 Note:
 The project's source code itself is under the MIT license.